mamewotoko/malarm/README.md

 - Android 4.0 emulator

 ## TODO
+- fix a bug that sleep music stops before sleep timer
+- fix a bug that wakeup music is not played but vibration starts
 - add guide / tutorial to create playlist
 - use ringtone when wakeup.m3u does not exist
 - improve UI to edit playlist